falconry/falcon/doc/user/install.rst

 -----------

 Falcon speaks WSGI.
 If you want to actually serve a Falcon app, you will want a good WSGI server.
-I like Gunicorn and uWSGI, but anything that can load a WSGI app will do.
+Gunicorn and uWSGI are some of the more popular ones out there, but anything that can load a WSGI app will do.
 Gevent is an async library that works well with both Gunicorn and uWSGI.

 .. code:: bash